fazpass/fia-documentation/README.md

 ## Request OTP with a premade activity

-First, you have to create a class-level variable with type `OtpActivitySettings`.
+To request an OTP with premade activity, you have to create a class level variable and assign it in the activity `onCreate()` method.

+### 1. Create a class-level variable with type `OtpActivitySettings`

 Then assign this variable in the activity `onCreate()` method with `fia.otpActivity(this)`.

 <details>